This post is not about adventure.

 I have been arrested and jailed on several occasions, and I spent a number of years living homeless in central Florida and here, in our nation’s capital, Ottawa Ontario.

 Then, in 2007, after a year of the hardest work that I had ever done, I had the distinction and honor of being the first successful graduate of the Ottawa Drug Treatment Court.
+Drug treatment centers really help the people most in need and are integral to people getting the right help, from drug rehab san diego to drug rehab Kansas, there is help at every corner.

-Being willing to battle my addictions rather than die from them taught me that I had courage that I did not believe I possessed.
+Being willing to battle my addictions rather than die from them taught me that I had the courage that I did not believe I possessed.

 Until others helped me to believe it, that is.

-Asking for, and relying on the assistance and help from others taught me that in this life, the results are much better when we work together and also that there is no shame in asking for help – as a matter of fact it takes an entirely new level of self awareness and a measure of humility.
+Asking for, and relying on the assistance and help from others taught me that in this life, the results are much better when we work together and also that there is no shame in asking for help – as a matter of fact, it takes an entirely new level of self-awareness and a measure of humility.

 Being open and honest about who I am, who I have been and who I hope to be has taught me that there is no substitute for truth.